The Man Who Broke 1,000 Chains: Plot

 The next day, Burns is working diligently and the man shows up.
 He asks to "get out" to relieve himself, and Rayford allows him to do so.
 Burns immediately runs for the man's car and Rayford shoots at him for trying to escape but misses.
 Warden Hardy is more furious than ever, telling the guards they will lose their jobs if they don't catch him.

 Some time later, Burns is seen typing his new book which says that he is a fugitive, he moves around a lot and can't keep jobs for long.
-The book he is writing depicts his time on the chain gang and it's horrific conditions.
+The book he is writing depicts his time on the chain gang and its horrific conditions.
 He specifically mentions the men who died while he was imprisoned and dedicates the book to them.
 Burns briefly visits his brother about his situation, who tells him there are several people asking to have movie rights to the book.
 Burns grants his brother Power of Attorney before disappearing into the night.

-Some time later, Burns visits his former love Lilian, who is now married.
+Some time later, Burns visits his former love Lillian, who is now married.
 She says she had been praying for him the entire time and she is happy to see him alive and well.
 He later goes to a local library to read his published book and hears on the radio that it will be made into a movie.
 Burns anonymously attends a screening of the movie I Am a Fugitive from a Chain Gang and has flashbacks to his time there.
 He is satisfied to find that the movie accurately reflects what he has been through.
 Phone calls, telegrams, and letters flood the Georgia Department of Corrections demanding a reform of the prison system.

 The film ends with scenes of the Fulton County Camp now empty and abandoned.
 It is noted that Robert Elliot Burns finally received a pardon after many years of struggle in 1944 and that the Georgia chain gang system was abolished.